CleanScan

 The Real Value of Proof

-Documentation is often framed as a defensive measure — something you need when a client complains.
-It is also a renewal tool.
+Proof is often framed as a defensive measure — something you need when a client complains.
+It also gives you better operating control.

-Over time, the record becomes useful outside disputes: renewals, internal reviews, and referrals to other properties.
+Over time, the record becomes useful outside disputes: crew coaching, account reviews, renewals, internal reviews, and referrals to other properties.

 Contractors who keep good accounts can show the work instead of only describing it.
 If you are losing contracts despite doing good work, understanding why cleaning companies lose contracts can help you identify the gaps in records and communication that lead to churn.